remrama/lucidsub/guideline.md

 ### 1.1 Nightmare resolution

-> **Definition:** Anytime an explicit connection is made between lucid dreaming and the reduction of bad dream content.
+> **Definition:** Any time an explicit connection is made between lucid dreaming and the reduction of bad dream content.
 Common examples include, but are not limited to, when a user mentions becoming lucid during a bad dream and (a) waking up from it, (b) changing the content, or (c) being comfortable with the knowledge that it's not real.
 >
 > **Examples:**
 > * _... a giant wave was forming, ready to hit everyone at the beach.
 I started running and rushed to a high spot. **I got this feeling: "Wait, I am dreaming.
 This is another one of my nightmares."
 And I said out loud: "I don't want a tsunami, I want to be safe".
 And in one second, I was sitting at a cafe, safe.** I don't remember what happened after that, but, for the first time, after almost 6 months, **I woke up from a tsunami nightmare and didn't have excessive anxiety over it, because I realized it wasn't really happening**._